Code-Institute-Submissions/Just-Phrasals/README.md

 #### ***8. Contact and Sign Up Pages:***

-- Functionality of the Contact Form and Sign Up Form and the Sign Up Reviews scroll have already been covered in the Users Story Testing - Returning Visitors section ()
+- Functionality of the Contact Form and Sign Up Form and the Sign Up Reviews scroll have already been covered in the Users Story Testing - Returning Visitors section.